-Regardless of the length and texture of your mane on top, the skin fade aka bald or zero fade never fails to produce a contemporary, versatile look suited for all environments.
-It’s just a matter of how you style your top strands, and you have full control!
+Regardless of the length and texture of your mane on top, the skin fade, a.k.a. bald or zero fade, always produces a contemporary, versatile look suited for all environments.
+It’s just how you style your top strands, and you have full control!

-You can opt for a low, mid, or high fade depending on your desired output.
-Classy, subtle looks are complemented by high fades compared to casual and sporty hairstyles that work best with mid to low fades.
+Depending on your desired output, you can opt for a low, mid, or high fade.
+High fades complement classy, subtle looks compared to casual and sporty hairstyles that work best with mid to low fades.

-English barber Oscar Mcmillan does the skin fade on a wide range of hair types – straight, wavy, curly, and afro – and combines it with well-known modern haircuts, proving how versatile the fade could be!
+When asked what a skin fade is best for, English barber Oscar Mcmillan said it goes well with a wide range of hair types – straight, wavy, curly, and afro.
+It can also pair with well-known modern haircuts, proving the fade’s versatility!

 Before your next haircut, check out these stylish photos of the best skin fade haircut ideas.

 Why go mid-way when you can go with a bald fade haircut with a beard?
 Looks great, feels great, and takes the top quiff to another level.